FriendlyLifeguard/starknet_erc20_example/README.md

 ## For Cairo Contract

 1. cd into erc20_new
+2. Download necessary packages like scarb, cairo lang
-2. Configure your constructor values in erc20_new.cairo
+3. Configure your constructor values in erc20_new.cairo
-3. Run `scarb build` and deploy your contract
+4. Run `scarb build` and declare/deploy your contract